robertbrada/mina-twitter-voter/README.md

 ## DISCLAIMER

-This is by no means am app that can't be tricked.
+This is not a finished app that can't be tricked.
 This is just a demo whose goal is to use SnarkyJS in an app that includes smart contracts, user interface and an oracle.

-This app was developed in a fast pace during [Mina Cohort0](https://minaprotocol.com/zkignite-cohort0-signup) event.
-There might see some TODOs or messy code across the app.
+This app was developed during [Mina Cohort0](https://minaprotocol.com/zkignite-cohort0-signup) event.
+There might see some missing pieces or messy code across the app.
+Please that that into account if you take my code as an inspiration.

 ## Run user interface and oracle locally